JurisProject/juris-publications/Sections/09 - The Juris Framework.md

 #### Holding Wallets

-As soon as a Formal Complaint is filed, the CDK code generates a neutral blockchain wallet address into which the funds associated with the contract are moved.
-The funds can only be released from this wallet via the Juris CDK, and the use of one of the available resolution mechanisms.
-The neutral wallet address is maintained internally by the CDK code within the smart contract itself and is not known or accessible to contract parties, the Juris Foundation, or Jurists involved at any time.
+As soon as a Formal Complaint is filed, the Juris code generates a neutral blockchain wallet address into which the funds associated with the contract are moved.
+The funds can only be released from this wallet via Juris, and the use of one of the available resolution mechanisms.
+Funds cannot be moved manually, and the Juris contract itself is the only entity in possession of the private keys needed to do so.
+The neutral wallet address is maintained internally by the Juris code within the smart contract itself and is not known or accessible to contract parties, the Juris Foundation, or Jurists involved at any time.

 #### Smart Contract Logs \("Hard Evidence"\)

 One of the most critical pieces of evidence provided to the Jurists will be the history of logs and transactions associated with the smart contract in question.
 This is especially true when a bug in the smart contract is what lead to Juris dispute resolution.
-At the moment that the dispute is initiated the Juris CDK collects and freezes all transaction logs, contract execution logs, contract state, and the contract code itself.
+At the moment that the dispute is initiated the Juris code collects and freezes all transaction logs, contract execution logs, contract state, and the contract code itself.
 These logs will be automatically summarized and made available to Jurists as evidence.

 ## Resolution Mechanisms